Slicer/Slicer/Docs/developer_guide/script_repository/volumes.md

 ### Running an ITK filter in Python using SimpleITK

-Open the "Sample Data" module and download "MR Head", then paste the following snippet in Python interactor:
+Open the "Sample Data" module and download "MR Head", then paste the following snippet in Python console:

 ```python
 import SampleData